FedericoDellOrso/UdacityEmployee/README.md

 # Employee Polls

 Second Project for the React Nanodegree Course, Employee Polls is an application that employees can use internally, every employee can access the application and create or vote a poll with two proposed solutions.
-The app offer a leaderboard too.
+Employees will be able to answer polls, see which polls they haven’t answered, see how other people have voted, post polls, and see the ranking of users on the leaderboard.

 ## Instruction
 These are theinstruction to install the project: